santosh/design-patterns/behavorial/README.md

 Intent: Avoid coupling the sender of a request to its receiver by giving more than one object a change to handle the request.
 Chain the reveiving objects and pass the request along the chain.

+## Command Pattern

+Commands are object that contains all of the data necessary to execute a specific action on the client.

+Intent: Encapsulate a request as an object, thereby letting you parameterize with different requests, queue or log requests, and support undoable operations.

 ## Observer Pattern